ericyu049/NP_heatmap/README.md

-# Neuralpathic Pain Heatmap Generator
+# Neuropathic Pain Heatmap Generator

 This is a python script to generate clustermap for neuralpathic pain samples.